Long-time Wachovia CEO John Medlin Jr., 78, dies

 After retiring as CEO, Medlin served as non-executive chairman of the board from 1994 to 1998.
 He stepped down as a director in 2000.

-In 2008, Wachovia faltered in the financial crisis and was acquired by San Francisco-based Wells Fargo & Co (WFC.N), creating the fourth-largest U.S. bank by assets.
+In 2008, Wachovia faltered in the financial crisis and was acquired by San Francisco-based Wells Fargo & Co, creating the fourth-largest U.S. bank by assets.

 “John Medlin was long known to me as an incredible, wise, bigger-than-life leader of the financial services industry,” Wells Fargo CEO John Stumpf said in a statement.